maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>Kartiera hija&lt;b&gt;encrypted&lt;/b&gt;u bħalissa&lt;b&gt;jinfetaħ&lt;/b&gt;</translation>

 YES
-There are spacing issues before and after the HTML tags.
-Additionally, words "encrypted" and "currently" are untranslated.
-"Jinfetaħ" is singular ("it opens") and should be "miftuħa" ("unlocked").
-The definite article "Il-" before "kartiera" is also missing.
+There are several issues with the translation:

+1. Accuracy: The word "Wallet" is generally translated as "kartiera" or sometimes kept in English as a loanword, but "encrypted" is not translated.
+It should be "kripptata".
+2. "currently unlocked" should be "bħalissa miftuħa" or "bħalissa mhux imsakkra" (unlocked), but "jinfetaħ" is a verb meaning "it is being opened", which does not work here.
+3. Format: There is a missing space between "hija" and "&lt;b&gt;encrypted&lt;/b&gt;", and between "&lt;/b&gt;u" and "bħalissa", so the markup is fused with the adjacent words.

 Correct translation:
-Il-kartiera hija &lt;b&gt;kkodifikata&lt;/b&gt; u bħalissa &lt;b&gt;miftuħa&lt;/b&gt;
+Il-kartiera hija &lt;b&gt;kripptata&lt;/b&gt; u bħalissa &lt;b&gt;miftuħa&lt;/b&gt;
 ```

 ```